Angelina Jolie and Salma Hayek in the superhero movie “The Eternal”: new shots

 Angelina Jolie

-Already this fall, Chloe Zhao’s new superhero film “The Eternals” will hit the big screens.
+Already this fall, Chloe Zhao’s new superhero film “The Eternals” will be released on the big screens.
 The movie, based on Marvel comics, has a truly stellar cast.
 The leading roles were played by Hollywood actresses Angelina Jolie and Salma Hayek, Game of Thrones stars Richard Madden and Kit Harington, as well as many other famous artists.

-Previously, only a trailer for the upcoming film appeared on the network, but today, Entertainment Weekly has published exclusive footage, presenting the key characters of “The Eternals”.
-In the animated images, Angelina Jolie appears in the form of a furious warrior named Tena.
+Previously, only a trailer for the upcoming film appeared on the network, and today, Entertainment Weekly also published exclusive footage, featuring the key characters of “The Eternals”.
+In the animated images, Angelina Jolie appears as a furious warrior named Tena.
 The main superpower of the heroine Jolie is the ability to create any weapon from cosmic energy.

 In an interview with the publication, Angelina admitted that this is the largest blockbuster in her entire long career.
 In the process of preparing for the role of Jolie, she not only attended a ballet studio in order to gracefully move in the frame, but also learned to handle all sorts of weapons.
 By the way, most of these weapons were eventually completed digitally at the post-production stage.